eth-lang/eth/README.md

 ## standard library

 The standard library is, at it's core, composed of all the functions in [Ramda.js](http://ramdajs.com/).
-`ramda` is a realy library packed with small utility functions that all have a well designed functionnal api.
+`ramda` is a really neat library packed with small utility functions that all have a well designed functional api.

+Similar to `lodash` and `underscore` you might say but there is a fundamental difference in how `ramda` orders the arguments it's functions take that makes it especially suitable for currying, composing and functional programming in general.

-If you are interested in functional programming and using `eth` I then strongly encorage you pass by ramda's awesome [documentation](http://ramdajs.com/0.21.0/docs/) and read the introductary post [Why Ramda?](http://fr.umio.us/why-ramda/).
+If you are interested in functional programming and using `eth` I then strongly encourage you pass by ramda's awesome [documentation](http://ramdajs.com/0.21.0/docs/) and read the introductory post [Why Ramda?](http://fr.umio.us/why-ramda/).

-In adition to the functions from `ramda`, `eth` defined a few more useful function like `to-json`, `print`, `assert` and more.
+In addition to the functions from `ramda`, `eth` defined a few more useful function like `to-json`, `print`, `assert` and more.
 They are all listed below.

 ```